 In order to facilitate clients' verification of their exception handling ability, some of the exceptional scenarios are included in the Readiness Test which clients have to pass in order to get on board.
 Emergency drills are also held in a production-like environment on a regular basis for clients to test their systems and practise their operations on the handling of other exceptional scenarios such as disaster recovery site failover.
 Please refer to the following sub-sections for the availability of test/drill session for each of the exceptional scenarios.
-HKEX-IS will issue a client notice to announce the schedule and coverage of a regular rehearsal in advance.
+Client notice will be issued to announce the schedule and coverage of a regular rehearsal in advance.